H-1B Cap Season

 - Complete all required sections of the form accurately and in accordance with the regulations and form instructions.

-- H-1B cap petitions and advanced degree exemption petitions for the FY 2022 cap must include an employment start date of no earlier than Oct.
-1, 2021.
-If your selected registration was submitted during the initial registration period of March 9 to March 25, you must indicate a start date of Oct.
-1, 2021, on your petition or your petition will be rejected or denied.
-Do not file petitions earlier than six months before the requested employment start date.
-We will reject H-1B petitions requesting an employment start date or a start date of “As Soon As Possible” or “ASAP.”
+- H-1B cap petitions and advanced degree exemption petitions for the FY 2025 cap must include an employment start date of no earlier than Oct.
+1, 2024.
+You must indicate a start date of Oct.
+1, 2024 or later (and 6 months or less from the receipt date of the petition) on your petition or your petition will be rejected or denied.
+Do not file petitions earlier than 6 months before the requested employment start date.
+We will reject H-1B petitions requesting a start date of “As Soon As Possible” or “ASAP.”

-- Ensure that you have entered the “Beneficiary Confirmation Number” on the H Classification Supplement (Page 15, Question 5).
+- Ensure that you have entered the “Beneficiary Confirmation Number” on the H Classification Supplement.

 - Ensure that the petition is properly signed.

 - Petitioners should enter their own address in Part 1, question 3 of the Form I-129.
-This will ensure that the I-797 receipt and approval notices are sent to the petitioner and, if applicable, to the attorney/representative.
+This will ensure that the I-797 receipt and approval notices are sent to the petitioner.

-- While not required information if the beneficiary is outside the United States, you may include the beneficiary’s passport number on Form I-129.
-The passport number, when available and included on Form I-129, may help USCIS to confirm that the beneficiary named in the registration notice is the same individual as the beneficiary named in the petition and avoid processing delays.
+- You must include the beneficiary’s passport or travel document number, country of issuance, and expiration date on the Form I-129.
+The passport or travel document information helps USCIS to confirm that the beneficiary named in the registration notice is the same individual as the beneficiary named in the petition and avoid processing delays.

-- Ensure that the beneficiary’s name is spelled properly and that his or her date of birth is displayed in the proper format (mm/dd/yyyy).
+- Ensure that the beneficiary’s name is spelled properly and that their date of birth is displayed in the proper format (mm/dd/yyyy).
 Also, review the country of birth and citizenship and the I-94 number (if applicable) for accuracy.

 - Ensure that any information provided during the electronic registration process matches the information provided on the petition.
 If information between the registration and petition does not match, the petition may be rejected or denied.
 If any information does not match, you should provide a written explanation and supporting documentation as to why there was a change or why the information does not match.